tencentyun/qcloud-documents/api/监控与管理/云监控/读取监控数据(新)_en.md

 </td></tr>
 <tr>
 <td> cpu_loadavg
-</td><td>Average CPU usage, obtained by analyzing data in /proc/loadavg and then taking the maximum value of the average CPU usage within one minute
+</td><td> Average CPU utilization, obtained by analyzing data in /proc/loadavg and then taking the maximum value of the average CPU load within one minute
 (Windows machines do not have this metric)
 </td><td>
 </td><td> unInstanceId CVM ID